gvwilson/thirdbit/src/fiction/cloudherd/index.md

 boiled an egg,
-and eaten it and the last of the previous night's potato bread while frowning at the neatly-written numbers, trying to figure out how much it would cost to replenish the stores the soldiers were using.
+and eaten it and the last of the previous night's potato bread while frowning at the neatly-written numbers, trying to figure out what it was going to cost to replenish the stores the soldiers were using and what Stale might have to do without to pay for it.

-Noxy glanced up at the sky as she made her way to the guest house.
-Thokmay was waiting for her with Kulbinder at his side.
+Thokmay and Kulbinder were waiting for her at the trading hall.
 "Sergeant Dorbu wants me back to do drills in an hour," he said by way of greeting.
 "Will that be enough time?"